robocorp/rpaframework/_sources/libraries/cloud_google/index.rst.txt

 `Google` is a library for operating with Google API endpoints.

-    The usage requires the following steps:
+    Usage requires the following steps:

-        - Create GCP project
+        - Create a GCP project
-        - Create service account key file (json) and save it to a place the robot can use it
+        - Create a service account key file (json) and save it to a place the robot can use it
         - Enable APIs
         - Install rpaframework[google]